pindiespace/plyo-schema-extender/readme.txt

 Some things that are not supported include:
 - offers
 - reviews
+- subjectOf

 These sub-objects require that the information be on the page, or on a remote page.
 If the values in the Schema aren't the same, it could generate an error.

-The Service Schema is a particula problem for pricing, since pricing might be bulk, by the hour, or made of of multiple priced sub-services. https://www.schemaapp.com/schema-markup/services-schema-markup-schema-org-services/
+The Service Schema is a particular problem for pricing, since pricing might be bulk, by the hour, or made of of multiple priced sub-services. https://www.schemaapp.com/schema-markup/services-schema-markup-schema-org-services/